Search This Blog

 422. Get Off Of My Cloud by The Rolling Stones 1965

-First thing I think of when I hear this song is Rubber Soul.
+The first thing I think of when I hear this song is Rubber Soul.
 And visa versa of course.
-The other night we, Little Murders , played at the Lyrebird Lounge in Ripponlea.
-One of the punters who turned up was Micheal, who together with Ronny started Rubber Soul back in the early eighties.
+Rubber Soul was started by Ronny and Michael.
 They had a place called the Venetian Room in the city where bands played and it was starting to wind down so they decided to open another place with a sixties theme.
 The opening night went through the roof.
-And though it was a bot slow in the first six months it gradually picked up and was packed every Friday night.
+And though it was a bit slow in the first six months it gradually picked up and was packed every Friday night.
+And this is not the time to mention the legendary Doors nights)

 It was my first proper DJing gig after a few guest spots at some of their other places.
-Little Murders were finishing up (actually playing their farewell gig at the Venetian Room) and despite mucking round with a few other bands I was doing nothing.
-Luckily I had a massive collection of sixties records so I talked my way into a gig at the Rubber Soul.
-I ended up DJing there for the next 6 years before eventually starting my own club, the Lizard lounge.
+Little Murders were finishing up (actually playing their farewell gig at the Venetian Room) and despite mucking around with a few other bands I was doing nothing.
+Ronny lived two streets away and I popped into his place when he was creating the poster.
+He asked if I had any sixties records.
+Luckily I had a massive collection and I talked my way into a gig at the Rubber Soul.
+I ended up DJing there for the next 6 years before eventually starting my own club, the Lizard Lounge.

 421. Wild Night by Van Morrison 1971